BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleSimpleDrawing/instructions.md

 Add an angle argument to your function.
 Use the angle to control the direction that the shape is facing.
 For example, `drawGhost(angle=0)` might draw a normal ghost that is upright and `drawGhost(angle=45)` would draw a ghost that is rotated 45 degrees.
 Do NOT use any if statements.

 Add a size argument to your function.
 Use the size to control the scale of the shape.
 For example, `drawGhost(angle=0,size=0.5)` would draw a small ghost and `drawGhost(angle=0,size=1.5)` would draw a big ghost.
 Do NOT use any if statements.

+Use a for loop to draw a line of several small shape.
+Each one is rotated a bit more than the last.